mpmendespt/Raspberry_Pi_and_other_SBC/_posts/2016-06-17-Install-Arch-Linux-on-RaspberryPi.md

 Currently neither [Raspberry Pi](https://www.raspberrypi.org/) nor the [Arch Linux ARM](http://archlinuxarm.org/) website offer an image ready for use of Arch Linux for Raspberry Pi.
-So i followed this steps on Linux (in my case another Raspberry with one USB Pen Drive):
+So i followed this steps on Linux (in my case another Raspberry with a USB Pen Drive):

 1. Download the image for Raspberry Pi (ARM).